Eknathreddy09/lab-lc-helloworld/workshop/content/exercises/02-tmc.md

-In this section, Lets explore about TMC CLI by running some basic commands.
+In this section, Lets explore about TMC CLI by running some basic operations.

 #### Follow the below steps to get API Token from TMC console